veterans education benefits

-Southeast Lineman Training Center is approved to certify veterans for post-9/11 G.I.
-Bill benefits which will pay up to 100% of our programs costs including a one time stipend of $240 for books and supplies.
+Southeast Lineman Training Center is approved to certify veterans for the Post-9/11 GI Bill which will pay up to 100% of program costs including a one-time stipend of $240 for books and supplies.

 0%of your applicable mha during the second six months of training

 0%of your applicable mha during the third six months of training

 0%of your applicable mha during the fourth six months of training

 0%of your applicable mha during the remainder of the training